dustyroom-studio/quibli-doc/_docs/installation.md

 ![URP Config file should have Depth Texture and Opaque Texture turned on](../assets/images/manual_images/urp_config_file_depth_texture_opaque_texture.png)
 *URP Config file should have Depth Texture and Opaque Texture turned on*

 **NOTE.** Should you have any difficulties with the installation of Quibli, please read through the [Troubleshooting](#troubleshooting) chapter on this page as well as have a look at the [FAQs](../faqs) page.
-It your questions are not answered yet, please [Report an Issue]() or write to us to info@dustyroom.com.
+If your questions are not answered yet, please [Report an Issue](https://github.com/dustyroom-studio/quibli-doc/issues/new/choose) or write to us to info@dustyroom.com.
 We should be able to help you quickly.
 Please, don't forget to include your set-up details like Unity and Quibli versions.
 {: .notice--info}

 ## Troubleshooting